HenryGinn/Quadratic-Programming/README.md

 3: For all points, determine which vertex the linear objective function will hit next.
 4: Determine which point is going to be updated by finding which one increases the quadratic profit the least if it were to be moved to it's next vertex.
 5: Update the basic and non-basic variables of the chosen point.
-6: If the point moved, update the objective function.
+6a: If the point moved
+	Compute partial positions of all points
+	Compute new linear objective function
-7: Set the pivot columns
+	Update all pivot columns
+6b: If the point didn't move
+	Update pivot column of updated point

 ################## COMPUTATION OF NEW LINEAR PROFIT FUNCTION ##################